 - Put in the time.

-Growing a YouTube channel is time consuming and many of the most interesting success stories come from creators who quit day jobs to focus on the medium.
+Growing a YouTube channel is time consuming, although templates can save time, and many of the most interesting success stories come from creators who quit day jobs to focus on the medium.
 For instance, PewDiePie dropped out of school to start working at a hotdog stand to have more time to create content.

 Furthermore, you also need to be ready to invest the time to film and edit which is also a time consuming project.
 That said, you don’t have to quit your job or drop out of school to be successful on YouTube, but you do need to find the time to grow your channel successfully.

 - Know your audience